chauvinSimon/my_route_planning_recipe/README.md

 ### :hammer_and_wrench: Essential tools

-Below, **two key tools**, that will be utilized throughout the subsequent sections, are introduced:
+Before I begin, I would like to briefly introduce **two key tools**, which will be used in the following sections:
 - **`komoot`**
 - **`strava global heatmap`**